oldschoolgg/obdocs/FAQ.md

 No you cannot, however you can stack caskets just like in game.
 Stacking clues may be a relic in the future!

 ##### How do I equip gear on my minion?
 There are 5 different setups; Melee, Range, Mage, Skilling, and Misc.
 To equip gear, simply type `+equip melee Bandos Chestplate`.
 Currently, you do not need to equip gear in order to receive the boosts except for Skilling gear.
-The list of items that need to be equipped to receive boosts are as follows: Full graceful, Cooking gauntlets, Goldsmithing gauntlets, Full prospectors, Runecrafting pouches, and each of the Mining gloves.
+The list of items that need to be equipped to receive boosts are as follows: Full graceful, Cooking gauntlets, Goldsmithing gauntlets, Full prospectors, and each of the Mining gloves.
 Anything else can sit in your bank to still receive boosts.

+##### How can I get an Occult necklace?
+Currently you cannot obtain an Occult necklace as they are only dropped by smoke devils or their boss variant, these will be obtainable when Slayer is released.
+There is not an ETA on Slayer currently, however it has been coded and tested a bit.

+##### Can we create Blowpipes yet?
+No, Fletching has not been added but is planned.